GoogleCloudPlatform/datashare-toolkit/client/README.md

 ### Create Pub/Sub Topic

-A Pub/Sub Topic with the appropriate service account permissions is required for the BQDS Injestion Mulicast Service.
+A Pub/Sub Topic with the appropriate service account permissions is required for the BMC Service.

 Set your **TOPIC\_NAME** if you have not already: